Welcome to Pedometer.com!

 Ron Sutton, aka Mr. Pedometer, is one of the country’s premier experts on pedometers and pedometer accuracy.
 In 1987 he became the first American to hold an accuracy patent for pedometers and in 1991 became the patent holder of the best accuracy algorithm for pedometers.
 So if you are looking for accuracy, you have come to the right place.

 Pedometers go by several different names but there is no need to be confused.
-Pedometers, step counters, activity trackers, accelerometer pedometers, wearables, are all types of pedometers.
-Most pedometers track steps and then add other options such as activity time, memory, distance, calories burned, clock, alarm etc.
+Trackers, pedometers, step counters, accelerometers, wearables, are all types of pedometers.
+All of them track steps and then add other options such as activity time, memory, distance, calories burned, clock, alarm, etc.

 Bottom line, if you are going to spend the money to track your steps, you want accuracy.
 If you don’t have an accurate pedometer, you have wasted your time and money.